Bangladesh–Japan relations: Embassies

 On 11 February 1972, Bangladesh opened an embassy in Tokyo, and Japan opened an embassy in Dhaka.
 The Embassy of Japan in Bangladesh is located at 5 & 7, Dutabash Road, Baridhara, Dhaka, where it has been located since the early 1990s.

 Trade and investment

 Japan is Bangladesh's 7th-largest export market As of 2015; imports from Bangladesh make up 0.17% of all Japanese imports.
 Common imports from Bangladesh to Japan include textiles, leather goods, and shrimp.
 By 2004, Japan had become Bangladesh's fourth-largest source of foreign direct investment, behind the United States, United Kingdom, and Malaysia.
 Japan is also a significant source of development aid to Bangladesh.

 Japan's political goals in its relationship with Bangladesh include gaining support for their bid to join the United Nations Security Council, and securing markets for their finished goods.

 In 2022, there were about 24,940 Bangladeshis in Japan.
 Both parties celebrated thirty years of diplomatic relations in 2002.
 Starting from 1 September 2023, there are direct flights from Dhaka to Tokyo-Narita Airport operated by Biman Bangladesh Airlines 3 times a week.

+in 2025, Bangladesh signed its first comprehensive economic partnership deal with Japan.